mathigon/textbooks/content/fractals/content.md

 :::

-All these object might appear completely random, but, just like fractals, there is an underlying pattern that determines how they are formed.
+All these objects might appear completely random, but, just like fractals, there is an underlying pattern that determines how they are formed.
 Mathematics can help us understand the shapes better, and fractals have applications in fields like medicine, biology, geology and meteorology.